TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. function:: setup(arguments)

-   The basic do-everything function that does most everything you could ever ask for from a Distutils method.
+   The basic do-everything function that does most everything you could ever ask for kutoka a Distutils method.

    The setup function takes a large number of arguments.
 These are laid out in the following table.